 Table 5.3 Checkpoints of errors at debugger startup

 Error Checkpoint Target MCU is uncontrollable.
-(1) Check that the NQPACK etc. mounted on the user system is soldered properly.(2) Check that the connector is installed properly to the user system.(3) Check that pin CNVSS is held Low.
+(1) Check that the NQPACK etc. mounted on the user system is soldered properly.(2) Check that the connector is installed properly to the user system.

 5.3 How to Request for Support